The Skinny on Food Combining

 - Butternut squash with pumpkin seeds and broccoli

 I devised a food combining chart after studying and comparing countless other food combining charts.
 You can purchase a laminated copy for side of refrigerator or downloaded version for phone/computer here.
-This is primarily for people healing on The Body Ecology Diet.
+This is primarily for people healing on Body Ecology Diet yet a wonderful chart for anyone in my personal and professional opinion.

 References